 Napa County administers a range of programs and services aimed at improving the development and welfare of our children through the Health and Human Services Agency (HHSA) and Probation Department.
-The County faces challenges in properly staffing these programs and retaining talent in light of new statewide requirements and challenging workloads.-.
+The County faces challenges in properly staffing these programs and retaining talent in light of new statewide requirements and challenging workloads.
 As a result of these challenges, staff are under increased strain to fulfill the County's responsibilities to ensure that every parent or custodial party has equal access to services for establishing parentage, establishing and enforcing child support, medical support, childcare costs, and health insurance.
 State investment in programs to further incentivize the educational development of a larger child welfare workforce in rural areas will help address these challenges.

 Finally, as childcare costs continue to rise at unprecedented rates, the County will advocate for legislation and funding that increases accessibility to affordable childcare, promotes high-quality early-life education programs for low- and moderate-income families.
-Quality childcare is a key economic driver for the United States - the provision of high-quality childcare requires investment in an educated and qualified workforce, and leads to better childhood outcomes, reducing disparities across the socioeconomic spectrum.
-Workforce development and higher pay for early care and education careers, including though increased reimbursement rates in State childcare vouchers, is a direct line to success in this critical area.

-• Allocate resources for further development of child welfare education programs specifically targeting rural areas.

-• Invest in improving accessibility to affordable childcare and early-life education programs.
+- Allocate resources for further development of child welfare education programs specifically targeting rural areas. - Invest in improving accessibility to affordable childcare and early-life education programs.